Supabase RLS Returns an Empty Array (No Error)

 supabase migration new add_posts_select_policy

-# Edit the generated SQL file
+# Paste the CREATE POLICY statement into the generated SQL file

 supabase db push